DigitalHERMES/nullmodem/README.md

 This software is based on tty0tty project on sourceforge.

-A discussion about this driver is also fount on stackoverflow where someone asked for a nullmodem emulator: http://stackoverflow.com/questions/52187/virtual-serial-port-for-linux
+A discussion about this driver is also found on stackoverflow where someone asked for a nullmodem emulator: http://stackoverflow.com/questions/52187/virtual-serial-port-for-linux

 Introduction: